 Combining the aesthetics of traditional lace with the performance of boa, the Dialogue is a men’s model that will appeal to freestylers and those that prefer a softer, more playful boot.
 Internally, a lace shell with speed lace system wraps neatly around the foot while the STR8JKT boa, exclusive to Salomon, locks in the heel.
 Lacing on the outer gives the look, while being easier to replace and tweak than boa

 Buy Salomon Dialogue Boots: £350 from Salomon.com

 ThirtyTwo Lashed Double Boa Boots

 The Lashed is an absolute classic in the ThirtyTwo line, having won many awards down the years.
 The dual boa system on this version of enables zoned control across the foot for genuine all mountain riding performance.
 ThirtyTwo offer true half sizing, which essentially means the shell is sized as well as the liner, so you should be able to get the ideal fit too.
 The Lashed is available in men’s and women’s colourways and with different lacing systems too.
 Down the years, it's developed a reputation for comfort, and its all-rounder, mid-stiff flex, reflects this.

 Vans Aura OG Boa Boots

 Vans’ signature look is strong on the men’s Aura OG, even in the liner, which sports a retro black and white check pattern.
-A true all-mountain boot, the Aura offers a precise fit thanks to a full Boa system and speed lacing in the shell.
+A soft-flexing, freestyle-focussed boot, the Aura offers a precise fit thanks to a full boa system and speed lacing in the shell.
 Vans’ Popcush midsole is tuned for cushioning and impact protection, and the All-Trac rubber compound on the waffle outsole delivers excellent all weather grip.